Marybeth F. Baron, Esq.

 Marybeth graduated cum laude from the University of Delaware with a Bachelor of Arts Degree in Sociology and a minor in Political Science.
 She was a Dean’s List student and also a member of the Golden Key National Honor Society.

-Marybeth graduated from Widener University School of Law in 1995.
+Marybeth earned her law degree from Widener University School of Law in 1995.
 She was a member of the Moot Court Honor Society, through which she participated in oral advocacy competitions where she received First Place, Finalist, and Semi- Finalist Awards.
 She also received an award in 1995 for Outstanding Service to the University.

 In her own words regarding her legal career:

 “I always knew that I wanted to pursue a career in which I could help people.
 The area of family law appealed to me.
 My first experience out of law school in the family law area was as a judicial law clerk to the Honorable Wayne G. Hummer, Jr., family law judge, in the Court of Common Pleas in Lancaster County, Pennsylvania.
 This experience reinforced my interest in helping people, and I learned that every family law matter is unique in its own way, although the general issues of divorce, custody and child support were the common reasons that people were in the court system.
 My practice has been almost exclusively dedicated to helping people with family law issues.
-After 22 years working in this area, I have found that helping clients move forward with their lives in a non-adversarial process, such as Collaborative Law or Mediation, has been the most rewarding.
-I have trained extensively in both the areas of Collaborative Law and Mediation.
+I have litigated all types of family law matters, including post judgment matters involving alimony termination /modification and college support issues.
+After 24 years of working in this area, I have found that helping clients move forward with their lives in a non-adversarial process, such as Collaborative Divorce or Mediation, has been the most rewarding.
+I have trained extensively in both the areas of Collaborative Divorce and Mediation.

-Marybeth’s professional memberships include: New Jersey State Bar Association; Burlington and Camden County Bar Associations – Family Law Committees; South Jersey Collaborative Divorce Professionals (Co-Founder 2010), present Board Member and Co-Chair of the Education Committee; New Jersey Council of Collaborative Practice Groups, Skills and Methods Committee; International Academy of Collaborative Professionals.
+Marybeth’s professional memberships include: New Jersey State Bar Association; Burlington and Camden County Bar Associations – Family Law Committees; South Jersey Collaborative Divorce Professionals (Co-Founder 2010), present Board Member and Co-Chair of the Education Committee; New Jersey Council of Collaborative Practice Groups, Public Awareness Committee; International Academy of Collaborative Professionals.

-She has been a speaker on Collaborative Law and other family law topics at local bar association seminars and public education settings.
-She has been recognized as an “Awesome Attorney” in South Jersey Magazine for several years.
+She has been a speaker on Collaborative Divorce and other family law topics at local bar association seminars and public education settings.
+Marybeth has been recognized as an “Awesome Attorney” in South Jersey Magazine for several years.
+She recently authored an article entitled, “Silver Divorces on the Rise, A Slightly Different Perspective on Divorce After age 60.”

 Her primary geographical areas of practice include Camden, Burlington and Gloucester Counties.